Ghost polygons, Poisson bracket and convexity: Introduction

 \begin{theo}[\sc Convexity Theorem] Let $\mu$ be the geodesic current associated to a measured geodesic lamination, $\Ell_\mu$ the associated length function.
 Let $\rho$ be a projective Anosov representation which admits a positive cross ratio, then for any geodesic current $\nu$,

 Furthermore the inequality is strict if and only if $i(\mu,\nu) \neq 0$. \end{theo} Recall that in a symplectic manifold $\{f,\{f,g\}\}\geq 0$ is equivalent to the fact that $g$ is convex along the Hamiltonian curves of $f$.
-This theorem involves a generalisation of Wolpert's sine formula \cite{Wolpert:1983td}.
+This theorem involves a generalization of Wolpert's sine formula \cite{Wolpert:1983td}.

-Our second result allows us to construct commuting subalgebras in the Poisson algebra of correlation functions.
+Our second, and less surprising, application is to construct commuting subalgebras in the Poisson algebra of correlation functions.
 Let $\mathcal L$ be a geodesic lamination whose complement is a union of geodesic triangles $C_i$.
 To each such triangle, we call the associated correlation function $\T^*_{C_i}$ an {\em associated triangle function}.
-The {\em subalgebra associated to the lamination} is the subalgebra generated by triangle functions and length functions for geodesic currents supported on $\mathcal L.$ \begin{theo}[\sc Commuting subalgebra] For any geodesic lamination whose complement is a union of geodesic triangles, the associated subalgebra is commutative with respect to the Poisson bracket. \end{theo} In a forthcoming paper, we use Theorem \ref{theo:A} with Dick Canary, to obtain a new proof of a Theorem by Potrie--Sambarino \cite{Potrie:2014uta} that says that the entropy for simple roots is 1 for Hitchin representations.
-0.5 truecm In order to give a flavour of the constructions of our article, let us explain that the first step is to integrate a closed form $\alpha$ with values in the Lie algebra of the group against a ghost polygon by a simple combinatorial process that we call {\em ghost integration} producing the number
+The {\em subalgebra associated to the lamination} is the subalgebra generated by triangle functions and length functions for geodesic currents supported on $\mathcal L.$ \begin{theo}[\sc Commuting subalgebra] For any geodesic lamination whose complement is a union of geodesic triangles, the associated subalgebra is commutative with respect to the Poisson bracket. \end{theo} In the context of coordinate functions and Hitchin representations, note that it is a well known fact that geodesic laminations are associated to commuting subalgebras \cite{Fock:2006a,Bonahon:2014woa,Sun:2017}, but observe that our results are more general: they are about any type of Anosov representations.

-called the {\em ghost integral} -- see section \ref{sec:ghost-integ}.
-We relate this ghost integration to the derivative of correlation functions using the dynamical cohomological equation -- in a more general context than surface groups or hyperbolic groups.